ArmaanCh24/PasswordGenerator/README.md

 # PasswordGenerator
-A simple beginner password generator in python
+A simple beginner password generator in python made using the string and secrets module.